 It’s hard to believe but during cold weather birds can lose up to 40 per cent of their weight overnight just trying to keep warm.

-Food that’s high in energy is fantastic for birds in the winter month - peanuts, fat or suet based foods, seed mixes that contain sunflower seeds or hearts, mealworms and fruit will all go down well.
-You can also make your own fat balls and cake mix using lard and suet – a great rainy day activity with the kids or grandkids!
+Food which is high in energy is fantastic for birds in the winter month - peanuts, fat or suet based foods, seed mixes which contain sunflower seeds or hearts, mealworms and fruit will all go down well.
+You can also make your own fat balls and cake mix using lard and suet – a great rainy day activity with the kids or grandkids.

 Place lard and suet at room temperature in a mixing bowl, add in uncooked porridge oats, mild grated cheese, peanuts, sultanas, raisins and bird seed.
 Mix it all together and roll into balls or use shallow dishes to create bird cake.
 Put them in the fridge to set, and when they are solid place them outside.

 However, remember not to feed turkey fat to feed your birds as it’s too soft and can get into their feathers, which can cause problems.